 These three components, teacher performance, student achievement and student experience surveys, are aligned with the Measures of Effective Teaching project and other research.
 Every teacher cannot be evaluated the same way due to the variety of subjects and grade levels our teachers serve.
 In conjunction with teachers, principals, and school leadership, four teacher evaluation categories were developed.
 The weight and inclusion of the evaluation components varies based on teacher’s category.
 The evaluation is based on a 100-point scale.
 The breakdown is as follows:

-Category A teachers include most third- through 12th-grade teachers, most kindergarten through fifth-grade specials teachers whose students take ACP, STAAR, and/or Advanced Placement.
+Category A teachers include most third- through 12th-grade teachers, most kindergarten through fifth-grade specials teachers whose students take ACP or STAAR.

 Category B includes most kindergarten through second-grade teachers.
-Students of Category B teachers generally participate in ITBS/Logramos and ACP assessments.
+Students of Category B teachers generally participate in TerraNova/Supera and ACP assessments.

-Category C teachers–for example, Career and Technology Teachers–include third through 12th-grade teachers whose students don’t take ACP, STAAR, or AP assessments.
+Category C teachers–for example, Career and Technology Teachers–include third through 12th-grade teachers whose students don’t take ACP or STAAR.
 The school’s STAAR results and Student Learning Objective determine the Category C achievement points.

 Category D teacher include prekindergarten teachers and teachers not-of-record, such as special education inclusion and TAG teachers.
-Students of Category D teachers don’t take ACP, STAAR, or AP assessments.
+Students of Category D teachers don’t take ACP or STAAR.
 Achievement will be measured based on Student Learning Objective and school’s STAAR results.
 If school’s STAAR results are not available, the 20 percent will be based on the SLO.